curioustechizen/android-double-take/README.md

   - Zoom animation

+##Usage:

+android-double-take is provided as an Android library project.
+Declare your Android application project to depend on android-double-take.
+Take a look at the sample to see how to use the animations.

 ##ToDos:

   - Provide a way to hook into the animation lifecycle - i.e., provide the library client code a callback similar to `AnimatorListenerAdapter`